serverless/blog/posts/2017-10-09-designing-developer-tool-event-gateway.md

 ---
-title: How we married passion and practicality to create our latest dev tool - the Event Gateway
+title: How we married passion and pragmatism to create our latest dev tool - the Event Gateway
-description: We break down the guiding principles and executable steps we used to design our latest dev tool: the Event Gateway.
-This is how we towed the line between a passion project and a practical tool for every serverless developer.
+description: How do you tow the line between passion projects and practical developer tools?
+We break down the guiding principles and executable steps we used to design the Event Gateway.
-date: 2017-09-27
 layout: Post
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/event-gateway-thumbnail.png
 authors: